We may earn commission from affiliate links →

 Partly organized and family-friendly, this beach is in a small picturesque settlement about 18 kilometers from Pigadia.
 The shore features a tiny port, and due to its sheltered position, it is often calm and perfect for small kids.

 Finiki features soft sand and crystal clear waters and several shops and tavernas by the sea.
 Many tourists rent accommodation in the area since it is easy to access from the capital.

 We have just mentioned some of the great beaches you can visit in Karpathos, but the list by no means ends there.

-There are countless beautiful beaches to visit, some easier to reach than others, depending on how to plan to move around on the island.
+There are countless beautiful beaches, some easier to reach than others, depending on how to plan to move around on the island.

-To explore Karpathos beaches better and at your own pace, then do not hesitate and rent your own vehicle.
+To explore Karpathos beaches better and at your own pace, do not hesitate to rent your own vehicle.
 This way, you’ll be able to visit beaches such as Votsalakia and Megali Amopi, both in the same area.

 Other beaches worth discovering include Arkassa, west of Pigadia, the beautiful sandy beach of Lefkos, the small and secluded Christo Pigadi Beach, or Argilopotamos, a gorgeous white sand beach, shallow and quite close to Pigadia (about 20 kilometers) safe for kids but completely lacking organization.
 From here, the views of Kassos Island are impressive.